JuliaAttic/CUDNN.jl/README.md

 We introduce two data types: Tensor and Filter.
-Tensors and Filters are almost identical data structures that are differentiated mainly because of the assymetric roles they play in convolution.
+Tensors and Filters are almost identical data structures that are differentiated mainly because of the roles they play in a convolution layer.
 We introduce AbstractTensor as their parent for common operations, and employ [CudaArray](https://github.com/JuliaGPU/CUDArt.jl)'s for their data.

 ```
 abstract AbstractTensor